marcelm/cutadapt/doc/guide.rst

 Cutadapt searches for the adapter in all reads and removes it when it finds it.
 Unless you use a filtering option, all reads that were present in the input file will also be present in the output file, some of them trimmed, some of them not.
-Even reads that were trimmed entirely (because the adapter was found in the very beginning) are output.
+Even reads that were trimmed to a length of zero are output.
 All of this can be changed with command-line options, explained further down.

 :ref:`Trimming of paired-end data <paired-end>` is also supported.